Heavyweight Hoodie & Crewneck

 |---|---|---|

 The brand sent a clear brief: 420 GSM French terry, oversized drop-shoulder, woven necklabel.
 What arrived was a stock mid-weight blank with the graphic printed on it — not their pattern, not their GSM, and a generic size tag scratching at the neck.
-After three home washes it dropped a full size.
-The “manufacturer” was a screen-print shop that never cut or sewed a thing.
+After several home washes it dropped a full size.
+The vendor was a screen-print shop with a website, not a cut-and-sew factory.

 We build the garment, then decorate it.
 Your oversized boxy block graded to hold its drop-shoulder, 400-500 GSM terry or fleece compacted to ≤3% residual shrinkage over 5 washes, and your custom woven main label, neck print, and hangtag.
 The sealed pre-bulk sample — pattern, GSM, wash, decoration, trims — is photographed and signed off, so bulk matches what you approved.

-Three decoration failures on one drop, all from a factory using one method for every fabric.
+Three decoration failures on one drop, all from a vendor using one method for every fabric.
 Puff applied too thin cracked at the fold lines; DTG on a black 280 GSM tee washed out to gray; embroidery stitched without backing pulled the terry into a pucker around the logo.
-The graphics were the brand — and they fell apart on the first wash a customer gave them.
+The graphics were the brand identity, and they failed on the customer's first wash.

 We pick the method for the fabric and color: discharge or screen on dark heavyweight (never DTG), puff at the right deposit and cured for a no-crack 30-wash result, embroidery with cut-away backing at ±1mm so knit doesn’t pucker.
 Screen print is 50-cycle crack-and-peel tested.
 You get the method recommendation with the quote, and the result is proven on your sealed sample before the bulk run starts.

 Send your style list, fabric and fit targets, and the artwork you have.
-You get back a fabric, MOQ, decoration, and Drop Pack assessment matched to your drop — not a generic sales reply.
+You get back a fabric, run-size, decoration, and Drop Pack assessment matched to your drop.

-Four ways to produce, matched to how far along your label is — from a tech-pack-ready OEM run to the low-MOQ Drop Pack built for first and recurring drops.
+Four ways to produce, matched to how far along your label is — from a tech-pack-ready OEM run to the small-batch Drop Pack built for first and recurring drops.

 Your tech-pack and pattern, our cut-and-sew bulk.
 Full control of fabric, fit, construction, and trims.